-Stephanie J. Tatham, ACUS Staff Counsel, at statham@acus.gov or (202) 480-2089

-Leland E. Beck, ACUS Consultant, at LEBeck365@gmail.com or (240) 674-6839
+Stephanie J. Tatham, ACUS Staff Counsel, at statham@acus.gov or (202) 480-2089 Leland E. Beck, ACUS Consultant, at LEBeck365@gmail.com or (240) 674-6839

 Survey of Agency Informal Rulemaking Administrative Records Practices

-Respondent Name: Date:
+Responde ent Name: Date:

 Agency: ACUS USE

-Respondent Component (if applicable):
+Responde ent Component (if applicable):

 Email:

 Phone:

 1. Administrative Record Development Policies:

 A. Does your agency or component have established regulations / guidance / policy / manuals / memoranda on how to develop and retain an administrative record of final agency action, or that affect record compilation?

-B. Why did your agency or component develop this regulations / guidance / policy memoranda (if known)? / manual /
+B. Why did your agency or component develop this regulations / guidance / policy / manual / memoranda (if known)?

+0. 6 Shating of Administration December

+ilation of Administrative Records:

+co A. Do you compile administrative records as the agency rulemaking proceeding advances, at the conclusion of proceedings (either for the decision-maker or otherwise), or only if necessary for certification to a court in litigation?
+If so, please explain.

+B. Does your agency have a "stopping rule" or regulations / guidance / policy / manuals / memoranda for when to close the administrative record?
+If so, please explain.